McEazy2700/Geology-Stuff/300level/second-semester/Metamorphic-Petrology.md

 * Metamorphic rocks form under temperatures that are higher than those experienced by sedimentary rocks, but less than those that cause igneous rocks to melt.
-* Given that pressure and water content affect the temperature at which rocks melt, metamorphism can occur at higher temperatures for some kind of rocks, whereas others begin to melt under these same conditions.
+* Given that pressure and water content affect the temperature at which rocks melt, metamorphism can occur at higher temperatures for some kinds of rocks, whereas others begin to melt under these same conditions.
 * Metamorphic rocks can have very different mineral assemblages and textures than their parent rock, but their overall chemical composition doesn't change very much.